Psychosocial workload: what is it and how to keep it healthy?

 What is psychosocial workload?

-Psychosocial workload is a collective term for stress factors in the workplace.
-These include work pressure, bullying, sexual harassment, aggression and discrimination.
-These types of stressful situations affect the mental and physical health of employees.
-According to the Occupational Health and Safety Act, as an employer you are obliged to prevent or limit the risks of overloading.
+Psychosocial workplace stress is a general term for stress factors in the workplace.
+These include work pressure, bullying, sexual harassment, aggression, and discrimination.
+These types of stressful situations affect employees’ mental and physical health.
+According to the Occupational Safety and Health Act, psychosocial work-related stress is a risk for which you, as an employer, are obligated to prevent or limit overexertion.

 An excessive PSA is more than an administrative liability.
 It is a signal of an unhealthy work culture that can harm your company on multiple levels.
 An organization that ignores an unhealthy PSA risks higher absenteeism costs, decreased productivity and even reputational damage.